wasi-shah/Docker-AKS/AKS DevOps/01 IAC/Terraform/Terraform with Azure/Readme.md

 The most common pattern is to interactively sign in to Azure, create a service principal, test the service principal, and then use that service principal for future authentication (either interactively or from your scripts).

 ```
+# Login as user with full rights to create service principle.
+az login

 # To create a service principal, run az ad sp create-for-rbac.
 az ad sp create-for-rbac --name <service_principal_name> --role Contributor --scopes /subscriptions/<subscription_id>